Secular Spirituality

 as expressed by the musical group

-Yes music makes the simple choice to express empowerment,
+The music of Yes makes the simple choice to express empowerment,

 To have a voice over on CD of my own version of Thomas Mosbo's diagram of "The Gates of Delirium" that is "designed to aid the listener in understanding the relationship between various segments of Yes's major works," email me at: